 Third, what type of grout is best?

 Should you use PRE-MIXED grout?
 Again, please don’t.
-Forcing an experienced tile pro to use a premix grout is like not allowing a pro NASCAR team to tune their race car.
-Any benefits that a specific premix grout product might advertise (sealant additives, color options, anti-efflorescence guarantees, etc etc) can also be found in a dry grout mix.
+Forcing an experienced tile pro to use a premix is like not allowing a racing team to tune their own car.
+Any benefits that a specific premixed product might advertise (sealant additives, color options, anti-efflorescence guarantees, etc etc) can also be found in a dry grout mix.
+There is no need to pay extra for a grout mix that simply has the water already added to it.

 Should you use dry-mix SANDED or UNSANDED grout?
-Probably yes.
-Any competent pro installer will have lots of experience using straight unsanded or sanded Mapei or PolyBlend for lots and lots of particular uses.
-They’ll be able to control the consistency of the mix for a trouble-free install, and will also be able to use well-practiced techniques to help ensure perfect results.
-And if you need extra stain protection for a backsplash or extra stain resistance for a shower or kitchen floor, etc, then there are also many dry-mix grout options with sealant and other additives to match these and other needs.
-There is no need to pay extra for a grout mix that simply has the water already added to it.
+Yes, almost certainly.
+Any competent pro installer will have lots of experience using straight unsanded or sanded Mapei or PolyBlend mixes.
+They’ll be able to control the consistency of the mix for a trouble-free install.
+They will also be able to use well-practiced techniques to help ensure perfect results.
+And if you need extra stain protection for a backsplash or extra easy cleaning for a shower or kitchen floor, etc, then there are lots of good proven sealants and also many dry-mix options with sealant additives to match these and other needs.

 So, what’s the bottom line?

-Other highly modified dry-mix grout formulations that I’ve tried have had at least one or more install challenges.
+Other highly modified dry-mix grouts that I’ve tried have had at least one or more install challenges.
 For example PolyBlend’s “Prism Performance Grout” has most of the same features in theory, but in practice it has an annoyingly short working time before drying in the bucket.
 And PolyBlend’s “PolyBlend Plus” formulation tends to stick to tile surfaces, and so needs careful attention to prevent difficult to remove grout haze.

-In contrast, Mapei’s “Ultracolor Plus FA” grout has never given me a problem in any situation.
+In contrast, Mapei’s “Ultracolor Plus FA” has never given me a problem in any situation.
 It has a good 40min working time in the bucket whether mixed thin or thick, it holds on a float well so is great for wall or ceiling installs, and it has never resulted in a callback for color mottling or efflorescence.
 And as a bonus it won’t scratch even polished glass or painted clay tile, and won’t haze or spot even on porous natural stone tile — pics for proof!